Tiwi

 Tiwi has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely affecting the region.
-Notable projects include the Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Edgeview Court Water Main Replacement, CDU - Centre for Better Health Futures, and Casuarina Square Redevelopment.
+AreaSearch has identified six projects that could impact the local area's performance.
+These include Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Edgeview Court Water Main Replacement, CDU - Centre for Better Health Futures, Casuarina Square Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.